thlacroix/camp2docker/README.md

 `python camp2docker.py process <planfile>` to show the result in the terminal `python camp2docker.py generate <planfile> <output_folder>` to generate the files in `<output_folder>`

+## Test
+Use `nodetest tests/unit` on the root directory to run all the tests